Applications close on

 address before the end of August each year to be considered for

 a place on the course the following year.
-Applicants from
+Applicants will be advised in

 for the relevant documents and information that must accompany